Are silver prices going up in 2018 after lackluster gains last year? Learn what experts think, and then take our poll to let us know where you stand.

 - Standard Chartered (LSE:STAN) — $18.90 per ounce

 Of course, some experts are much more bullish.
-For example, Keith Neumeyer, president and CEO of First Majestic Silver (TSX:FR,NYSE:AG), recently said he sees silver prices soaring to $130.
+For example, Keith Neumeyer, president and CEO of First Majestic Silver (TSX:FR,NYSE:AG), recently said he believes we’ll see silver prices rise to $130.

-Alas, we have no crystal ball here.
-While most say markets watchers say it’s only a matter of time before silver prices rise, how long that will be is nearly impossible to tell.
-But let’s keep our ears to the ground and see what happens in terms of the three factors mentioned above.
-With geopolitical factors, interest rates, manipulation and myriad other factors in play it’s crucial to stay on the ball.
+Alas, we have no crystal ball here, and many of the educated guesses out there are just that.
+While most markets watchers say it’s only a matter of time before silver prices rise, how long that will be is nearly impossible to tell.
+But keep an eye out and see what happens in terms of the three factors mentioned above.
+With geopolitical factors, interest rates, manipulation and myriad other factors in play, staying abreast of these topics can determine your investment strategy moving forward.

-Do you think silver prices are going to finally surge this year?
+Are silver prices going up this year?
+What do you think?
 What key indicators do you look for?
 Share your thoughts by answering the poll below or by leaving a comment.

 This is an updated version of an article first published by the Investing News Network in 2016.